Format to FAT32 for USB or External Hard Drive in Windows 10 - Qiling

 Step 3.
 Select "Scan and repair drive".

-Or select and check both "Automatically fix file system errors" and "Scan for and attempt recovery of back sectors", then click "Start".
+Select the "Check" option, then choose "Automatically fix file system errors" and "Scan for and attempt recovery of bad sectors", then click "Start".

-If your Windows system (version before Windows 8.1) or your USB drive doesn't support creating two primary partitions, the computer won't be able to recognize nor format the non-primary partition on the USB drive to FAT32.
+If your Windows system is before Windows 8.1 or your USB drive doesn't support creating two primary partitions, the computer won't be able to recognize or format the non-primary partition on the USB drive to FAT32.

-The solution to this problem is to delete all existing partitions on USB and create a new FAT32 partition:
+To resolve the issue, delete all existing partitions on the USB drive and create a new FAT32 partition on it.

 Step 1.
 Connect USB to PC and open Disk Management.